TERMS OF SERVICE

 How We Use Your Personally Identifiable Information

-We operate our Services in conjunction with volunteer and staff crisis counselors.
-Any information, including Personally Identifiable Information, that you share during your use of our Services may be viewed by HopeLine staff or volunteers for quality control, to contact emergency services in the event of a risk to self or others, or to better assist you with your crisis.
+We operate our Services in conjunction with volunteer and staff crisis line advocates.
+Any information, including Personally Identifiable Information that you share during your use of our Services, may be viewed by HopeLine staff or volunteers for quality control, to contact emergency services in case of a risk to self or others, or to better assist you with your crisis.

 Disclosures to Third Parties

-In rare cases when a volunteer or staff crisis counselor believes that your call or text indicates that you are at imminent risk of death or serious injury (e.g. if you have a suicidal thought, plan, access to means, and an imminent timeline), or if we believe that disclosure is necessary to prevent a person’s death or serious injury, we may contact law enforcement, state authorities, or emergency services.
+In rare cases when a volunteer or staff crisis line advocate believes that your call or text indicates that you are at imminent risk of death or serious injury (e.g. if you have a suicidal thought, plan, access to means, and an imminent timeline), or if we believe that disclosure is necessary to prevent a person’s death or serious injury, we may contact law enforcement, state authorities, or emergency services.
 We know that this is disruptive and often traumatic, so we will not do this unless we think it absolutely necessary, and we will always be honest with you about doing so.
-Our volunteer or staff crisis counselors will always try to work with you to come up with a safety contract before calling emergency services unless that increases the imminent risk you are facing.
-Please note that according to guidelines, simply saying “I’m feeling suicidal” does not necessarily mean that we will send someone.
+Our volunteer or staff crisis line advocates will always try to work with you to develop a safety contract before calling emergency services unless that increases your imminent risk.
+Please note that according to guidelines, simply saying “I’m feeling suicidal” does not necessarily mean we will send someone.

-If the content of your call or text leads us to suspect that you are a victim of emotional/physical abuse or neglect and you are 17 years of age or younger, we may ask you for certain Personally Identifiable Information to help us file any required report with appropriate state authority.
+Suppose the content of your call or text leads us to suspect that you are a victim of emotional/physical abuse or neglect and that you are 17 or younger.
+In that case, we may ask you for certain Personally Identifiable Information to help us file any required report with the appropriate state authority.
 You are not required to share this information with us.

-Sometimes, it is in your best interest that HopeLine provides you with a referral to another hotline, program, or resource in your area.
+Sometimes, it is in your best interest that HopeLine can refer you to another hotline, program, or resource in your area.
 We will pass along their contact information to you, but we will not give them your contact information.
 It is always your choice if you want to use the provided referral.
 We will not act as a liaison between you and other services.
 HopeLine cannot always guarantee the services of a provided referral, and responsibility and discretion of use are deferred back to the caller or texter when a referral has been provided.

 Children Under 13 Years of Age

 As a not-for-profit organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code, HopeLine is exempt from compliance with the Children’s Online Privacy Protection Act of 1998.
-Despite this, we take the privacy of children seriously and encourage users and their parents to review our Terms to understand what information may be collected.
+Despite this, we take children's privacy seriously and encourage users and their parents to review our Terms to understand what information may be collected.